jadecobra/python_tdd_exercises/source/basic_objects/none.rst

     echo "pytest" > requirements.txt

-  the terminal_ goes back to the command line.

 * I add `pytest-watcher`_ to the requirements file_

   .. code-block:: python
     :emphasize-lines: 1

     echo "pytest-watcher" >> requirements.txt

-  the terminal_ goes back to the command line.

 * I use uv_ to install `pytest-watcher`_ with the requirements file_